kavnish/kavnish.github.io/pages/timeline.md

 `People say music bring back memories just some fragnances do sometime, exploring ways to create nostalgic mixes for 50M+ users efficiently.`

+`I am so into chrome extensions now that I have an extension to manage manage extensions better.`

 **2023-06-28**

 `Solved the tab issue by writing a chrome extensions which pushes all my new tabs to the left if active tab is not in a group else it would open it in the group.`